Rouic/pyramid.ninja/README.md

 * Find out how to play Pyramid the game at https://pyramid.ninja/#!/about

 ## Dependancies
-* Node > 9
+* Firebase
 * Bower
+* Node > 8

 ## Install Instructions
 * Clone the repo into a lovely folder of your choosing
-* Run `npm install` from the source folder and functions folder to install node modules
+* Run `bower install` from the public folder to install bower components
-* Run `bower install` from the source folder to install bower components
+* Run `npm install` from the functions folder to install bower components
 * Run `firebase serve` to start the local server, default port is 5000.
 * Navigate to http://localhost:5000 in your favourite modern browser to see pretty things.